PigcraftTV/ARTNET-TO-USBDMX/README.md

 The script generally works without installing additional dependencies.

+Problem Solving:
 If you encounter issues, you may need to adjust the path to the usbdmx.so library.
+If you only encounter issues, with the USBDMX to Artnet function, you might need to change the Broadcast Setting in your Switch or Router.
+Otherwise you can directly put in your Destination IP for Unicast.

 How it Works: